Facilities & Administrative (F&A) Rates

 - All sponsored projects are to follow the University’s Facilities & Administrative Cost Policy found at F&A Policy and F&A Directives and Procedures.

-- When building grant or contract budgets you may use the F&A rates and bases noted in the below chart.
+- When building grant or contract budgets, you should use the negotiated rate.
+For longstanding relationships with some entities, the University has established acceptable rate minimums listed in the tables below.
+You may use the F&A rates and bases noted in the below chart.

 - UF’s current federally negotiated F&A Rate Agreement is available at F&A Rate Agreement.